Upcoming Events

 - Tom Benevento of Harrisonburg, Social Ecologist and Community Organizer, New Community Project

-- Theresa L. Burriss, PhD of Bristol, Assistant Vice President of Community Engagement & Economic Development, Emory & Henry
+- Theresa L. Burriss, PhD of Bristol, Assistant Vice President of Community Engagement & Economic Development, Emory & Henry University

 - Karen T. Campblin, AICP of Fairfax, Founder, ktcPLAN, LLC